Indonesia Work Permit

 Depending on your nationality and the purpose of your trip, you may need an entry visa, residence permit and/or work permit.

-Indonesia treats drug offenses severely.
+Indonesia treats drug offences severely.
 The death penalty is mandatory for those convicted of trafficking, manufacturing, importing or exporting more than 15 g of heroin, 30 g of morphine, 30 g of cocaine, 500 g of cannabis, 200 g of cannabis resin and 1.2 kg of opium.
-Possession of these quantities is all that is needed for you to be convicted.
+Possession of these quantities is all that is needed for you to be convicted

 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

-You cannot apply for an Indonesia work permit on your own.
+You cannot apply for an Indonesian work permit on your own.
 It is up to your future employer to obtain one for you

 It is important to obtain in advance the correct visa that gives you the right to work in Indonesia.
 Foreign job seekers must find an employer willing to apply for the correct work permit and working visa to the immigration authorities on their behalf well in advance of the job’s starting date.